vagran/dxf-viewer/README.md

 ## Contributing

 Please refer to the [contribution guidelines](CONTRIBUTING.md) for details on how to make pull requests (PRs).
+There is an automated test suite — `npm install && npm test`, which needs no browser and no DXF files of your own; [test/README.md](test/README.md) describes what it covers and how to add to it.
 The project also requires various example files for testing purposes.
 If you encounter any issues with DXF rendering, it would be greatly appreciated if you could provide an example file that demonstrates the problem by attaching it to a created issue.
 Creating minimal examples in CAD software can also be very helpful.
 Additionally, creating examples in various